Jocelyn Eide Jocelyn Eide

 Endless Possibilities campaign

 Green Circle recovers beauty waste and diverts it into recycling streams.
-The service worked—but the message wasn't landing with salon owners and stylists, because sustainability can feel abstract and distant.
-The breakthrough was treating waste as creative potential: a proof-driven story, expressed with visual precision, built to honor the craft and intelligence of the audience.
+The service worked, but the message wasn't landing with salon owners and stylists.
+The breakthrough was treating waste as creative potential.

 Creative Content